FinHardy/ghost-hunter-app/README.md

 ## Troubleshooting

-- If you encounter import errors, ensure you have installed all dependencies from `requirements_web.txt`.
+- If you encounter import errors, ensure you have installed all dependencies from `requirements.txt`.
 - For GPU acceleration, ensure CUDA is available and compatible with your PyTorch installation.

 ## License